mcsiple/mmrefpoints/README.md

 ## Functionality

+The foundation of this package is an age-structured population projection model with bycatch mortality.
 Key functions in this package:

 | Function      | Purpose                                                         |
 |:--------------|:----------------------------------------------------------------|